babelfish-for-postgresql/babelfish_project_website/_usage/security.md

 - `tempdb_dbo`
 - `tempdb_guest`

-These users are MS SQL-specific and try to mimic what the target database is supposed to look like.
+These users are Microsoft SQL Server-specific and try to mimic what the target database is supposed to look like.

 In addition to that, all users that are normally available in PostgreSQL are